xingyu-fu/xingyu-fu.github.io/index.md

 [Privacy-Preserving Personalized Recommender Systems](https://papers.ssrn.com/sol3/papers.cfm?abstract_id=4202576), with Ningyuan Chen, Pin Gao, and Yang Li.
-- _Accepted at the 2023 INFORMS MSOM Conference in Montréal_

 [Sound of Silence: When to Conceal Attribute Information?
 The Roles of Consumer Search, Inventory, and Selling Mechanisms](https://www.researchgate.net/publication/370596076_Sound_of_Silence_When_to_Conceal_Attribute_Information_The_Roles_of_Consumer_Search_Inventory_and_Selling_Mechanisms), with Zihao Chen, Pin Gao, and Ying-Ju Chen.